 In addition, the United States supports a broad range of international and national efforts to prevent and counter terrorist activities.
-These efforts are guided by, inter alia, the United Nations Global Counter Terrorism Strategy, first adopted by the General Assembly on September 8, 2006, and its subsequent reviews; applicable United Nations Security Council resolutions (UNSCRs); the U.S. National Strategy for Counterterrorism; the U.S. National Strategy for Countering Domestic Terrorism; the U.S. Strategy to Support Women and Girls at Risk from Violent Extremism and Conflict; the U.S. Strategy and National Action Plan on Women, Peace and Security; and the U.S. National Strategy for Countering Weapons of Mass Destruction Terrorism.
+These efforts are guided by, inter alia, the United Nations Global Counter Terrorism Strategy, first adopted by the General Assembly on September 8, 2006, and its subsequent reviews; applicable United Nations Security Council resolutions (UNSCRs); the U.S. National Strategy for Counterterrorism (CT strategy); the U.S. Strategy to Support Women and Girls at Risk from Violent Extremism and Conflict; the U.S. Strategy and National Action Plan on Women, Peace and Security; and the U.S. National Security Memorandum 19 to Counter Weapons of Mass Destruction Terrorism and Advance Nuclear and Radioactive Material Security.

-The United States' CT strategy emphasizes the need to counter the full spectrum of terrorist threats we face, including ISIS, al-Qa'ida, Iran-backed groups, racially or ethnically motivated violent extremism (REMVE), and regional terrorist organizations, including ISIS and al-Qa'ida affiliates.
-It also highlights the need for a whole-of-government and whole-of-society approach.
+The United States' CT strategy emphasizes the need to counter the full spectrum of terrorist threats we face, including ISIS, al-Qa'ida, Iran-backed groups, and regional terrorist organizations, including ISIS and al-Qa'ida affiliates.
+It also highlights that our whole-of-government approach and burden-sharing with partner nations are more sustainable and cost-effective.
 Our strategy places a premium on dismantling terrorist organizations using a wide range of diplomatic, law enforcement, military, intelligence, financial, and other tools.

-The United States plays a major role in building our partners' capabilities to detect, disrupt, and dismantle terrorist networks and prevent and disrupt terrorist travel.
+The United States plays a major role in building our partners' capabilities to detect, disrupt, and dismantle terrorist networks and prevent and disrupt terrorist travel, improving international security.
 The United States also actively participates in a number of bilateral and multilateral law-enforcement and CT arrangements for information sharing and cooperation.
-In connection with these efforts, our partners are also reviewing and improving domestic legislation in support of international information sharing and cooperation.
+These efforts have helped lead a number of our partners to review and improve domestic legislation to allow for enhanced international information sharing and cooperation.